aws-samples/sagemaker-cross-validation-pipeline/README.md

 ** sklearn; version 0.22.1 -- https://scikit-learn.org
 </details>

+## Prerequisites
+- Sagemaker Studio
+- CLI Terminal that supports docker image building. (e.g. [AWS Cloud9]{https://aws.amazon.com/cloud9/))

 ## Step 1 - Build A Docker Image
 Before executing any of the cells in the given jupyter notebook, we need to build a docker image using the shell script provided in the project (in the code folder).
 ```
 ./build-and-push-docker.sh [aws_acct_id] [aws_region]
 ```

+**Note:** Sagemaker Studio Terminal does not support building docker images today.
+Therefore, you would need to run the docker image building script outside of Sagemaker Studio that supports docker.
+For example, [AWS Cloud9]{https://aws.amazon.com/cloud9/}.

+capture the ECR repository name from the script after a successful run.
+You'll need to provide the image name at pipeline execution time.
+Here's an example format of an ECR repo name: ############.dkr.ecr.region.amazonaws.com/sagemaker-cross-validation-pipeline:latest

 Capture the ECR repository name from the script after a successful run.
 You'll need to provide the image name at pipeiline execution time.
 Here's a sample format of a valid ECR repo name: ############.dkr.ecr.us-east-2.amazonaws.com/sagemaker-cross-validation-pipeline:latest